anaibol/awesome-serverless/README.md

 * [Serverless JavaScript by Example](https://www.packtpub.com/web-development/serverless-javascript-example-video) - Become dexterous with live demonstrations on serverless web development.
 * [AWS Lambda in Motion](https://www.manning.com/livevideo/aws-lambda-in-motion) - An example-driven tutorial that focuses on helping you understand and tackle the operational challenges with running AWS Lambda in production.
 * [Serverless Applications with AWS](https://www.manning.com/livevideo/serverless-applications-with-AWS) - Serverless Applications with AWS teaches you to build serverless applications using AWS Lambda and other cloud-based services.
+* [Serverless-stack](https://serverless-stack.com) - Learn to Build complete Full-Stack Apps with Serverless and React on AWS.

 ### Workshops
 * [OpenWhisk Workshop](https://www.npmjs.com/package/openwhisk-workshop) - Interactive workshop to learn about building serverless applications with OpenWhisk.